jparkhouse/hanabi-tracker/README.md

 ## Features

 Currently, the app features the ability to choose between 3-5 cards, apply hints, and play or discard cards.
-While the code represents other variants, they are not fully implemented; only 'no-variant', or the standard 5 hanabi suits, are currently supported.
+While the code represents other variants, they are not fully implemented; only 'no-variant', or the standard 5 hanabi suits, and 'rainbows', the standard 5 suits with the multicoloured, or rainbow, suit are currently supported.

 ## Technical